Congenital anomalies of the female genital tract

 - Unicornuate — A unicornuate describes a uterus that is only half-developed.

 - Didelphys — This condition occurs when a woman has two uterine bodies.
-Each uterine has a cervix.
+Each uterus has a cervix.

 Congenital malformations of the vulva